openmindculture/kleiderordnung-berlin/README.md

   - contact form (widget shortcode)
   - carbon badge (external content)

+##### Contact Forms

+There must be exactly 1 active contact form for each language.
+The form titles must contain the language string ("en_US" or "de_DE"), so the theme can display the correct contact form dynamically without hard-coded form IDs, to work around the problem that contact form 7 posts won't be translated by the current Polylang plugin.

 ##### Polylang Localization Settings for Custom Post Types

 Localization / translation needs to be enabled explicitly in Polylang **Languages** -> **Settings** -> Custom Post Types and Taxonomies: